PlaidCloud/docs/docs/source/plaidcloud/workflows/index.rst

 conditions or where data may be available intermittently.
 If the step errors, it will be recorded as an error but the workflow will continue to process.

+To set this option:

+1) Select Analyze
+2) Double click on the project you want
+3) Select the **workflows** tab from the top
+4) Double click on the workflow you want
+5) Click on the edit icon
+6) Check the checkbox for **Continue On Error**
+7) Save changes

-To set this option, click on the step edit option, the pencil icon in the workflow table, to open the edit form.
-Check the checkbox for **Continue On Error**.
-After saving the updated step, any errors with the step will not cause the workflow to stop.
+Now any errors with the step will not cause the workflow to stop.

 Steps that have been set to continue on error will have a special indicator in the workflow steps hierarchy table.